 I know that our visit was a special gentleness, we have no right to expect to be generalized.

-However, I wouldn’t make justice to Seattle, omitting this wonderful experience.
+However, I wouldn’t make justice to the city, omitting this wonderful experience.
 I only can’t tell where and how.
 Sorry for that, but Chihuly is a name and… a key.

 I don’t know if Chihuly is an Indian or not, but I admired the sensibility he shows about Indian culture.